jordansimsmith/namesayer/README.md

 1. The practice scene contains a list on the left containing all of the selected names in order that they will be practised.
 2. **Previous** and **Next** buttons can be used to navigate through the list of names.
-3. The **Listen only** checkbox can be selected so that the names can be listened to without being attempted by the user.
+3. The **Practice Mode** checkbox can be selected so that the names can be listened to without being attempted by the user.
 4. The **Play** button plays the selected name, and if **Listen only** is unselected, then it will prompt the user to record their attempt at the name.
 A comparision between the recording and the user attempt will